 - How you want to be seen on and off stage in this biz

-Maybe I’m naive, but with 25+ years of experience working with comedians, I’ve found this biz to be very supportive.
-Sure there are some real pain-in-the-butt jerks, but I don’t know of any career path that’s immune from that syndrome.
+Maybe I’m naive, but with a few decades of experience working with comedians, I’ve found this biz to be very supportive.
+Sure, there are some real pain-in-the-butt jerks, but I don’t know of any career path that’s immune from that syndrome.

 Usually it’s based on jealousy and/or a power trip ego.
 And the funny part of it – and again, I’m talking from experience – I’ve found the more powerful someone is in the biz, the more supportive they are of new talent.
 This includes comedians, talent bookers and other behind the scenes people.

-What you have to decide is who you are on stage and how you want to be seen by others – your co-workers (other comedians) and the people who can hire you – in this biz.
+What you must decide is who you are on stage and how you want to be seen by others – your co-workers (other comedians) and the people who can hire you – in this biz.

 Comedians who are good friends can tear each up on stage.
 No problem.
 It’s like a sport and can be very funny.
-We used to do that at the NYC Improv – to the extent of taking a microphone into the men’s room and holding it over a flushing toilet when a friend’s joke bombed.
+We used to do that at the Original Improv in New York City – to the extent of taking a microphone into the men’s room and holding it over a flushing toilet when a friend’s joke bombed.

 It was hysterical and the comic on stage could rip into us for the rest of his set.
 Not a problem – we loved it.